skirtapaieo/development-101/rd/language/go/32-issues-go-vs-typescript.md

 # Reddit comments

+1] nil pointers could blow up the code anywhere and the compiler does nothing to prevent accessing something which can be nil.

+2] Error handling (or lackthereof) at every line is insanely painful to see and if you forget to check any error then the code could blow up and the compiler WILL NOT stop you at all

+3] No union/sum types is also a BIG problem.

+4] poor OOPish implementation using receiver functions instead of just having proper OOP if that's what they wanted to enable in the first place.

+5] implicit interface implementation means you have to read the entire declaration of the file just to know which interface is implemented instead of just allowing "x implements y,z..." like EVERY other language.

 6] Zero default values do not play well with JSON serialization/deserialization and are a source of MANY MANY bugs.
 Workaround is to convert a field to a pointer and then do the nil check, but this means you have to convert all the struct keys to a pointer as you can receive an entire empty struct so how will you identify what was set and what was not set without all struct keys being set to pointer and doing the nil checks, it just never ends.